 The Beluga was originally developed to carry complete sections of

-Airbus aircraft, including the double decker
+Airbus aircraft, including the double

 Airbus Transport International (ATI) operates five of the Beluga transport